 Decide what this scatter chart will show:

+Select the field whose values you want to display on the x axis.
 Select to group values in intervals or set amounts in the Group by list, or select None if you don't want to group values.
-Selecting None means all data points will display at their actual values, not as summed or averaged values. -
+Selecting None means all data points will display at their actual values, not as summed or averaged values.

-Data values on y axis: select the field whose values you want to display on the y axis.
-You can use the plus () and minus () icons to add and remove values from the y axis.
+Select the field whose values you want to display on the y axis.
+You can use the plus () and minus (

 If you choose a Group by option (other than None), select to display data points at summed or averaged values.